 The consultant’s view on removing red ink tattoos

-NAAMA Studios in London is the only place where the LightSense™ laser system is available.
+NAAMA Studios is the only place where the LightSense™ laser system is available.
 Their consultants have become experts at using the laser on a variety of skin tones for treating an array of tattoo colours and designs.

-Verity, Clinical Lead at NAAMA studios, reports that, “It seems with red tattoos that it really depends on the type of ink used.
+Verity, Clinical Lead at NAAMA Studios, reports that, “It seems with red tattoos that it really depends on the type of ink used.
 Often we have very good tattoos removals in only a few sessions with red ink, using the 532 LightSense™ laser system.”

 Clearly, the type of ink used in the original design will impact the efficacy of the removal process.
 But it is possible to quickly and effectively remove a red ink tattoo.